 I am often asked by my patients during the initial consultation “What is different about the way you perform the surgery?”, “Why doesn’t everyone else do the surgery this way?”.
 These are excellent questions.
 It only makes sense.
 I put forth a surgical procedure that gives excellent results with minimal post operative discomfort and little downtime, and the lowest rate of re-operation.
 So, why doesn’t all the other plastic surgeons perform breast augmentation this way?

 I answer it very simply.
 I can’t explain why a surgeon performs a surgery one way or another.
 As my former chief of surgery during my general surgery residency training (more years ago than I care to think about) once said, a surgeon is an internist who operates.
 What that means is that as surgeons, we need to understand all about physiology and anatomy.
 We need to understand blood flow to tissues and wound healing.
+Add to this that as plastic surgeons, we need to be artists as well.
 We need to understand the relationship between aesthetics and tissue dynamics.
 However, aside from all this understanding, we perform a technical exercise.
 We plan, we cut, move and sew tissues.
 Some maneuvers are technically easy to perform, some are not.
 Anatomy varies somewhat, tissues vary in quality and consistency, and lets face it, not everyone can take something apart and put it back together with the same technical finesse.
 The bottom line is that every surgeon must operate within their own degree of comfort.
 What works for one surgeon may not work as well in the hands of another.
 Not every surgeon can duplicate what another surgeon can do.
 That does not mean that the surgeon is not skilled or qualified, it just means that a particular procedure might not be right for them to perform, so they perform the surgery in a way such that they can achieve the end result they want, albeit maybe with more downtime, postoperative pain or a higher revision rate.

 I would love to say that I developed all this myself and this is my contribution to plastic surgery.
 However, I am going to be very honest here.
-Back in 2002, I was at a national plastic surgery meeting in San Antonio, Texas and I heard my friend John Tebbetts, a Dallas, Texas plastic surgeon give a riveting lecture on a new way to perform breast augmentation where the patient can go to dinner the same day and recovers in 24 hours.
+Back in 2002, I was at a national plastic surgery meeting in San Antonio, Texas and I heard my friend John Tebbetts, a Dallas, Texas plastic surgeon give a riveting lecture on a new way to perform breast augmentation where the patient can go to dinner the same day and recover in 24 hours.
 I know Dr. Tebbetts well and he is one of the most painfully honest, methodical and thoughtful plastic surgeons I know.
 I knew that he wasn’t stretching the truth one iota.
 So I made it a point to visit him and learn how all this is possible.
 In 2004 I made that trip to Dallas and my breast augmentation practice changed forever.
 Dr. Tebbetts and his wife, Terrye, wrote a book The Best Breast 2 which explains in detail the rationale for this procedure.
 It is written primarily for women interested in having breast augmentation surgery.
-It is a wonderful resource and I recommend it highly.p
+It is a wonderful resource and I recommend it highly.

 So what is different about the way I perform the surgery?
 There are many factors that are important in achieving a recovery from breast augmentation in just 24 hours.
 I will focus on the technical aspect of the surgery.
-The way I learned to do breast augmentation when I was a resident in plastic surgery is much the way it is still done today, over (again its hard to say) twenty years later.
+The way I learned to do breast augmentation when I was a resident in plastic surgery is much the way it is still done today, about (again its hard to say) thirty years later.
 An incision is made in the skin, lets say for example, in the crease under the breast.
 The incision is deepened until the lower edge of the muscle is identified.
 Now the muscle is lifted off the chest wall and the space between the muscle and the ribs is opened, creating a space for the implant.
 After the implant is inserted, the wound is closed by a variety of techniques, according to surgeon preference.
 Ok, so if I did that then, and I still do that now, why do my patients recover so much more easily?
 Ever hear the expression “It’s all in the wrist?”.
 Well, its not in the wrist. it is in how you handle the tissues.

 During my surgical training, I completed a full five year general surgery residency including a year as chief resident.
 I completed a two year residency in plastic surgery, also including a year as chief resident.
 I completed a year of hand surgery and another year of reconstructive microsurgery, all at some of the finest institutions in the world (University of Cincinnati, Penn State University – Hershey Medical Center, Curtis Hand Center of Union Memorial Hospital, Brigham and Women’s Hospital/Boston Children’s Hospital – Harvard Medical).
 I even did a year of research, but that doesn’t count for what I’m going to say, I just wanted to mention this because it all adds up to ten years of post surgical training after medical school which sounds more impressive than just saying nine years.
 During all those years I worked with scores of really excellent surgeons.
 Surgical training is like an apprenticeship, with a period of graduated responsibility and supervision.
 When operating, it is the attending surgeon’s duty to make sure you are performing the surgery correctly and to offer appropriate tips, tricks as well as criticisms during the performance of that procedure.
 That said, I can’t recall, not even once, during all those years of training, when an attending surgeon said to me “watch how you handle that tissue because the patient is going to feel it after surgery and they will have more postoperative pain.”